UnsupportedCallbackException/renting-apartment/README.md

 ## Introduction
 We all need place to live.
 Here, in Israel, real estate market is kinda a big bubble.
 The prices on 2-3 bedroom apartments in the center of the country skyrocketed within last 10 years.
 So for many of us, it is challenging to own place, sometimes it’s even unnecessary.
 That's why, renting an apartment is the way to go.

-Israel is a great country, but like in other places, everything is not completely straight forward as you wish it would, especially in renting the real estate.
+Israel is a great country, but like in other places, everything is not completely straight forward as you wish it would, especially in real estate.
 The purpose of this guide is to walk you, dear reader, thru the stages that you would need to take in order to get your place.
-The path is, in general, not complicated:
+The path, in general, is simple:

 1. Extensive search of your options
 2. Visiting variants